Skip to main content

 Using the FlashAI Template

 FlashAI is the observability analysis product in the Flashcat / 快猫星云 family.
 It can also be connected as a remote A2A agent for AI SRE.
 On the A2A Agents page, expand the Connect FlashAI observability analysis panel to create an A2A agent from the FlashAI template.
 The FlashAI template is not a blanket rule that sends every observability question to FlashAI.
 It configures FlashAI as the delegation target for Flashcat / 快猫星云-originated alert and incident investigation.
 For alerts or incidents from Flashcat products such as Event Wall / 事件墙, Firemap / 灭火图, and Polaris / 北极星, AI SRE should prefer delegating analysis to FlashAI.
-The template prefills multi-line instructions.
-Its core routing rules are:
+The template prefills an instructions document that opens with a summary: line:

 • Prefer FlashAI when the user is investigating an alert, incident, fault, or alert group that clearly originates from Flashcat / 快猫星云.